-He wrote a novel called Hang a Crooked Number, which is about spies and baseball and many other things and is available in ebook form from the retailer of your choice or sort-of direct from him here.
+He wrote a novel called Hang a Crooked Number, which is about spies and baseball and many other things and is available in ebook form sort-of direct from him here.
 Once upon a time, he received an MFA in fiction from Brooklyn College and had stories here and there, as was the custom at the time.
 Along the way, he was a bridesmaid in fiction contests for Nimrod International Literary Journal, Zoetrope: All-Story, and Bomb Magazine.

 As for future endeavors, one day he’ll die but then again so will you.
 Makes ya think, don’t it?